-Some Basic facts on Nagaland State:
+Basic Facts on Nagaland State:

-- Capital: Kohima (Altitude: 1,444.12 Mtrs. above Sea Level)
+- Capital of Nagaland: Kohima (Altitude: 1,444.12 Mtrs. above Sea Level)

-- Official Language – English
+- Official Language of Nagaland: English

 - No. of Assembly Constituencies seats: 60